List of DC Comics characters: S: Scream Queen

 Scream Queen (Nina Skorzeny) was the vampire lead singer of Scare Tactics.
 She was created by Len Kaminski and Anthony Williams, and first appeared in Showcase '96 #11 (December 1996).

 A member of the Skorzeny clan of vampires in Markovia, Nina's family were killed by a group of vampire killers called the Graveyard Shift.
 The group was responsible for many vampire concentration camps as they attempted to exterminate all the vampires in Markovia.
 Nina was able to survive their efforts and escaped to America.
 This left her with a deep distrust of humans, whom she called "breathers" or "normals."

 After making it to America, she was captured by R-Complex, a government agency that subjected her to numerous experiments.
 She was eventually rescued by the efforts of Arnold Burnsteel and Fate.
 The pair also freed Fang, Slither, and Gross-Out.
 Burnsteel suggested the group form a band to serve as cover while they try to outrun R-Complex agents.

 The Scream Queen met Catwoman on one occasion.
 The pair battled Graveyard Shift members and an elderly vampire in Gotham City.
 Nina was forced to kill the vampire to save Catwoman's life.
 She felt some guilt over killing a member of her kind to save a human, but the pair had bonded, and Catwoman became one of the few humans that the Scream Queen saw as a friend.

 Eventually, the Scream Queen began to change her view of her Scare Tactics teammates, finally seeing them as friends.
 Following Slither's death, Nina arranged for the group to take his ashes and throw them in his father's face.
 She also bit and sucked all the alcohol from Burnsteel's system when he got drunk to deal with his grief.
 Following Gross-Out's transformation and departure from Earth, the group was left with only three members.
 They vowed to carry on, however, and set out to search for new members.

-The Scream Queen first appeared in DC Rebirth Suicide Squad (vol. 5) Annual #1 (October 2018).